April 07, 2020

 Close up showing the Inter-State radiator script (1909) tma

-This is an Inter-State at a trade show showing a radiator emblem (1909) dpl
+Inter-State at trade show showing radiator emblem (1909) dpl

 Size: 118mm wide 45mm high MM: None

-This Inter-State emblem may be the red, white and blue enamel Inter-State radiator emblem shown below but I cannot confirm this, as the detail cannot be seen clearly in the photo, partly due to sunlight reflection on the emblem.
+The first diamond shaped Inter-State radiator emblem is believed to be the red, white and blue enamel Inter-State radiator emblem shown below but I cannot confirm this absolutely, as the detail cannot be seen clearly in the original period photo shown above, partly due to sunlight reflection on the emblem.
 The Inter-State radiator emblem shown below is very rare.

 This is an Inter-State radiator emblem (c1912-1914) mjs